slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*
-> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*
+> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban* -->
-> *'The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.' -- William Arthur Ward*
-- surprises only happen when they didnt repaeat on ones lifetime
-> *'Things that come with little help of luck are more resistant to randomness.
-People who look too close to randomness burn out.
-The only article lady fortuna has no control over is your behaviour.
-Good luck.' -- Nassim Taleb*
--->

 > *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*